 Six of Cups

-The previous card, the Five of Cups is about been stuck in the past through traumatic memories or events.
-The Six of Cups changes the connection with the past to a pleasant one: better times, a more carefree existence or rediscovering past connections.
+The previous card, the Five of Cups is about being stuck in the past through traumatic memories or events.
+The Six of Cups changes the connection with the past to a pleasant one: better times, a more carefree existence, or rediscovering past connections.

-It can also mean ignoring present responsibilities by living in the past.
-This does not mean becoming like a six year old but can mean not taking responsibilities - such as ignoring unpaid bills in the hope that not thinking about them will make them go away (which is a more prevalent adult belief than many children would suspect).
+it can also mean ignoring present responsibilities by living in the past.
+This does not mean literally behaving like a six-year-old.
+It means abdicating responsibility, such as ignoring unpaid bills in the hope that not thinking about them will make them disappear (a more prevalent adult belief than many suspect).

 Pyramus and Thisbe

-As is often the case, young love finds a way, and in this case it is the smallest hairline crack in the wall between the two houses.
-The two lovers spend their time whispering through the crack, unable to see or touch each other, but the gift of love can pass through the smallest space.
+Young love finds a way.
+Here, it is the smallest hairline crack in the wall between their houses.
+The two lovers spend their time whispering through the crack.
+Unable to see or touch one another, they prove that the gift of love can pass through the smallest space.

-Eventually they come of age and agree to run away together and meet under a tree outside the city.
-The girl, Thisbe reaches the tree first but sees a lioness approaching.
-She runs away and hides, but in her haste drops a veil, which the lioness sniffs and shreds.
+Eventually, they come of age and agree to elope, planning to meet under a tree outside the city.
+Thisbe reaches the tree first but sees a lioness approaching.
+She runs and hides, but in her haste, drops a veil.
+The lioness sniffs and shreds the cloth.

-When Pyramus appears, he finds no Thisbe but does find the shredded cloth.
-Thinking his love Thisbe has been eaten by the lioness, he is grief struck and kills himself with a sword.
+When Pyramus appears, he finds only the bloodied, shredded cloth.
+Believing his love has been devoured, he is grief-struck and falls upon his sword.

-Thisbe returns and sees the dying Pyramus.
-She joins him in death by taking his still warm sword.
+Thisbe returns and finds the dying Pyramus.
+She joins him in death, taking his still-warm blade.

 Sometimes people need to listen to the voice of the child, because it can be childish and full of fantasy, but when it is said earnestly and from the heart, it is spoken from a place of unshakable truth.